hashicorp/terraform-provider-aws/website/docs/r/kinesis_firehose_delivery_stream.html.markdown

 #### schema_configuration

+* `database_name` - (Required) Specifies the name of the AWS Glue database that contains the schema for the output data.
+* `role_arn` - (Required) The role that Kinesis Data Firehose can use to access AWS Glue.
+This role must be in the same account you use for Kinesis Data Firehose.
+Cross-account roles aren't allowed.
+* `table_name` - (Required) Specifies the AWS Glue table that contains the column information that constitutes your data schema.
 * `catalog_id` - (Optional) The ID of the AWS Glue Data Catalog.
 If you don't supply this, the AWS account ID is used by default.
-* `database_name` - (Optional) Specifies the name of the AWS Glue database that contains the schema for the output data.
 * `region` - (Optional) If you don't specify an AWS Region, the default is the current region.
-* `role_arn` - (Optional) The role that Kinesis Data Firehose can use to access AWS Glue.
-This role must be in the same account you use for Kinesis Data Firehose.
-Cross-account roles aren't allowed.
-* `table_name` - (Optional) Specifies the AWS Glue table that contains the column information that constitutes your data schema.
 * `version_id` - (Optional) Specifies the table version for the output data schema.
 Defaults to `LATEST`.

 ## Attributes Reference